DeboraRubinchik/Task-Manager-Client/README.md

 # TaskManagerClient
-This is the client-side interface for the Task Manager application that i built with Angular version 21.2.2. ([Angular CLI](https://github.com/angular/angular-cli)).
+This is the client-side interface for the Task Manager application that i built with Angular version 21.2.2.
 It helps the user managing his daily tasks.

 Development server:
 To start a local server, please run: